yassine-laguel/yassine-laguel.github.io/_pages/publications.md

 **[5] Superquantiles at Work : Machine Learning Applications and Efficient (Sub)gradient Computation**
 Y. Laguel, K. Pillutla, J. Malick, Z. Harchaoui.
-*Submitted to Set-Valued and Variational Analysis*.
+*To appear Set-Valued and Variational Analysis*.
 [PDF](/files/svaa-paper.pdf)

 **[4] On the convexity of level-sets of probability functions.**